Alexanderc98/energy_proj/README.md

 **Packages:** stringr, pandas, sqlite3

-## Web Scraping
+## Initial Data
-I downloading the data from https://data.cityofnewyork.us/Environment/Energy-Usage-From-DOE-Buildings/mq6n-s45c.
-With each building, we got the following:
+With each building, we got the following data:

 * test

 ## Data Cleaning
-After downloading the data from https://data.cityofnewyork.us/Environment/Energy-Usage-From-DOE-Buildings/mq6n-s45c, I made the following changes and created the following variables:
+After downloading the data, I made the following changes and created the following variables:

 * test